2013 American League Championship Series: Game 2

 Tiger starters continued their mastery of Red Sox hitters, this time with Max Scherzer on the mound.
 Scherzer no-hit Boston through the first 5 2/3 innings, struck out 13, and allowed just one run on two hits overall, leaving the game after seven innings with a 5–1 lead.
 The Tigers got a run in the second inning, when Víctor Martínez doubled, went to third on a Jhonny Peralta single, and scored on a single by Alex Avila.
 In the top of the sixth, the wheels came off for Red Sox starter Clay Buchholz.
 Miguel Cabrera hit a one-out home run over the left-field wall to start the scoring.
 Prince Fielder followed with a double off the left-field wall, then Martínez hit his second double of the night to score Fielder.
 One out later, Alex Avila hit a two-run homer to right, making the score 5–0.
 Scherzer allowed his lone run in the bottom of the frame, when Dustin Pedroia doubled to drive in Shane Victorino.

 That ended a string of 23 consecutive scoreless innings by Tiger pitching, going back to Game 5 of the ALDS against Oakland.
 Tiger manager Jim Leyland used four relief pitchers in the bottom of the eighth inning, none of whom was very effective.
 José Veras allowed a one-out double to Will Middlebrooks, and Drew Smyly was brought in to face Jacoby Ellsbury, whom he promptly walked.
 Al Alburquerque struck out Victorino for the second out of the inning, but Pedroia followed with a single to load the bases.
 Leyland went to his closer, Joaquín Benoit, to face David Ortiz.
 On a first-pitch changeup, Ortiz hit a grand slam to tie the game at 5–5.
-Torii Hunter, in pursuing it to try to make the catch, flipped over the east side of the low Fenway Park bullpen wall at right field where the Nikon advertising sign was, as bullpen cop Steve Horgan raised his arms in celebration slightly behind him, while 2 other Red Sox catchers inside the bullpen (one of whom caught the Ortiz game-tying blast) had a shock on their faces on Hunter's injury.
+Torii Hunter, in pursuing it to try to make the catch, flipped over the east side of the low Fenway Park bullpen wall at right field, as bullpen cop Steve Horgan raised his arms in celebration slightly behind him, while two other Red Sox catchers inside the bullpen (one of whom caught the Ortiz game-tying blast) were shocked because of Hunter's injury.
 Hunter had injured himself while trying to make the play.
 Other teammates from both teams rushed inside the Red Sox bullpen including some teammates from the Tigers, while bullpen cop Steve Horgan held the bullpen door open for the teammates to check on him.
-Hunter later got up and reports that he is doing alright as he left the bullpen.
+Hunter later got up and reported that he was doing alright as he left the bullpen.

 Meanwhile, after Koji Uehara pitched a perfect ninth, Boston scored the winning run in the bottom of the frame.

 Jonny Gomes led off with an infield single-off reliever Rick Porcello, and advanced to second on a throwing error by Tiger shortstop José Iglesias.
 Porcello threw a wild pitch, allowing Gomes to reach third.
 Jarrod Saltalamacchia followed with a walk-off RBI single to left, giving the Red Sox a wild 6–5 comeback win.